Load Testing a Chat Server with k6

 return hub

-the whole exercise took maybe a day — half writing the k6 scripts, half fixing the hub. but without the load tests I never would have found this. manual testing with 3 connections tells you nothing about what happens at 500.
+the whole exercise took a day: half writing the k6 scripts, half fixing the hub. without the load tests i never would have found this. manual testing with 3 connections tells you nothing about what happens at 500.